 GTN spray can interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting GTN spray or before starting any new medicines.
 GTN spray interacts with medicines to treat erectile problems such as sildenafil (Viagra, Avigra, Vedafil, Silvasta), tadalafil (Cialis) and vardenafil (Levitra).

-The following links have more information on GTN spray.
+The following link has more information on GTN spray:

 Glyceryl trinitrate (spray) New Zealand Formulary Patient Information